 SunRISe-4 Study

-Necchi et al (2025)2 reported the primary efficacy and safety results of INLEXZO + cetrelimab therapy vs cetrelimab monotherapy in patients with MIBC who were ineligible for or decline neoadjuvant cisplatin-based chemotherapy.
+Necchi et al (2025)2 reported the primary efficacy and safety results of neoadjuvant INLEXZO + cetrelimab therapy vs cetrelimab monotherapy in patients with MIBC scheduled for RC and who were ineligible for or decline neoadjuvant cisplatin-based chemotherapy.
 Exploratory biomarker analyses of utDNA and ctDNA MRD were also included.

 Study Design/Methods